cellatlas/ec/src/index/ec_index.md

 `-g`, `--groups`

-The name of the groups file
+Path of the output groups file

 `-t`, `--targets`

-The name of the targets file
+Path of the output targets file

 `-e`, `--ec`

-The name of the ec matrix file
+Path of the output ec matrix file

 ## Examples